No-Fault Insurance Claim in New Jersey

-- Essential service benefits, which refer to work or services that would have been performed by the injured victim if the accident hadn’t occurred.
+- Essential service benefits, refer to work or services that would have been performed by the injured victim if the car accident hadn’t occurred.
 There is a cap of $12/day and $4,380 for these benefits.

 - Death benefits, which can be paid in a lump sum and may equal a maximum of $5,200 for lost income and $4,380 for lost services from the deceased.

 PIP will pay these benefits to insured drivers, certain resident relatives in the household of insured drivers or passengers injured in the car with an insured driver.
 The benefits are available only if the injured victim is “occupying, entering into, alighting from or using” an automobile or is a pedestrian hit by a car or who either owns an insured car or lives with a relative that owns and insures a car.
-In cases of serious injury, where damages exceed PIP coverage, injured victims may be able to sue the driver responsible for an accident despite the no-fault rules and limits.
+In cases of serious injury, where damages exceed PIP coverage, injured victims may be able to sue the driver responsible for a car accident despite the no-fault rules and limits.

-Because PIP benefits are provided by your insurer, you should make a claim by filing a PIP application with your own insurance company as soon as possible after an auto accident occurs.
+Because PIP benefits are provided by your insurer, you should make a claim by filing a PIP application with your own car insurance company as soon as possible after an accident occurs.
 An experienced New Jersey auto accident lawyer can help to notify your insurer of your injury, prove your eligibility, prove the extent of your losses and recover the full compensation available to you under the policy’s terms.

-One final note on compulsory auto insurance: Never let your insurance lapse.
+One final note on compulsory car insurance: Never let your insurance lapse.
 In New Jersey, all vehicles must be insured.
 Driving an uninsured vehicle has dire consequences.
 If the driver is injured while driving a vehicle, he or she will not be allowed to make a claim, no matter how badly injured.

 To learn more and speak with a New Jersey no-fault insurance lawyer with years of experience, contact Davis, Saperstein & Salomon, P.C., today at 1-800-LAW-2000 or complete our online form.